milonmaze/privacy-terms-observatory/www.microsoft.com/en-us/corporate-responsibility/law-enforcement-requests-report.md

 Why don’t you use encryption universally?
 What do you do with encryption keys?
 Do you give governments access to platform encryption keys?
+Are legal demands subject to secrecy orders included in your reporting?
 Expand all | Collapse all
 What is the process for disclosing customer information in response to government legal demands?
 Does Microsoft provide any data to governments absent a formal legal request?